-20 Dec If You Have Stage 3 Kidney Disease, the Renal Diet is NOT for You
+If You Have Stage 3 Kidney Disease, The Renal Diet Is Not For You

 Suppose you have just left your primary care doctor’s office with a new diagnosis of Stage 3 Chronic Kidney Disease (CKD).
 Because you have been managing your diabetes and high blood pressure fairly well over the last ten years, the diagnosis comes as a shock.